Average Member Rating

 Sliced hot peppers

-Cooked bacon slices
+Cooked bacon slices or back bacon

 Cooked sliced onions